Ural Typhoon

-Ural Typhoon is Russia's multi-functional, modular, armoured, mine resistant vehicle family.
+Ural Typhoon is Russia's multi-functional, modular, Mine-Resistant Ambush Protected Vehicle family.
 The chassis consists of the car bonnet, frame, three-axle drive, bonneted frame and chassis.
 The Typhoon is part of Russia's large vehicle Typhoon program.

 Versions

 Can be used as reconnaissance, command and staff vehicles, machinery EW / RTR or communications, ambulance or to conduct engineering, radiation, chemical and biological reconnaissance of transportation.